 Taylor University is a private, religious school in a rural setting in Upland, Indiana.
-Taylor University was founded in 1846 and now enrolls around 2,110 students a year, including 2,076 undergrads.
-Taylor University offers housing for up to 1,742 students.
+Taylor University was founded in 1846 and the school presently has around 2,110 students per year, which includes 2,076 undergraduates.
+Taylor University offers on-campus housing for up to 1,742 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 83% of students stay on-campus and participate in campus events and social life.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Taylor University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Planning to play sports?
 Taylor University has many options for athletes.
 See them all and learn more about life at Taylor University on the Student Life page.